 Recipe Notes and Substitutions

 - Stevia: See this post for information on measuring and using stevia.
 It can be a little tricky :).
-Also, use organic coconut sugar instead of stevia for AIP.
+Also, use coconut sugar instead of stevia for AIP.

 - Peppermint: You can substitute 9 drops peppermint essential oil for the peppermint extract.
 (I recommend Rocky Mountain Oils.
 You can ready why here)